Noise-Tolerant Quantum Tokens for MAC: Introduction

 One might also consider a strengthened notion of security, such as the one analogous to strong unforgeability (i.e., a \emph{different} signature for a document which was signed by the signing oracle also counts as forgery), as well as quantum access to the verification oracle.
 Our construction satisfies neither of the two stronger security notions mentioned above, as shown in \cref{sec:Drawbacks Of the Conjugate Tmac}.
 An extensive discussion on the different notions of security for $\Tmac$ is given in \cref{sec: notions of security}.

 \paragraph{Our Contributions.} We consider an IID noise model $\Noise{p}$ for some $0\leq p\leq 1$, meaning the qubit at each coordinate gets corrupted\footnote{We say a qubit gets corrupted to mean that an arbitrary dimension-preserving CPTP map acts on it.
 Since we deal with BB84 states in our construction, the map in our case which (negatively) affects verification the most is the Pauli operator $Y$.} with a probability of $p$, and remains undeterred with a probability of $(1-p)$, independent of other qubits.
 A $\Tmac$ is $\tolerant{\delta}$ for some $0\leq \delta \leq 1$, if correctness holds for the scheme up to negligible error in the noise model $\Noise{\delta}$ (\cref{def:noise-model}).
 Our main result is as follows. \nomenclature[A]{$\alpha$}{Approximately $\cos^2(\frac{\pi}{8})$} \begin{restatable}{theorem}{MainResult} Let\footnote {The value of $\alpha$ was computed numerically, the numerical error was relatively large and differed between engines (of magnitude $10^{-5}$ on the "sedumi" solver and $10^{-3}$ on the "SDPT3" solver), leaving some room for doubt if $\alpha$ is exactly $\cos^2(\frac{\pi}{8})$, or a slightly larger value.
 Regardless, the exact value of $\alpha$ does not affect the results of this work, besides the precise amount of noise tolerance.} $\alpha\approx \cos^2(\pi/8)$.
-Assuming post-quantum one-way functions exist, for every $\delta < 1-\alpha$, there exists an \\$\UnfDef^{\tokengen,\Vrfy,\widetilde{\Sign}}$ $\tolerant{\delta}$ $\Tmac$ (see \cref{def:Unforgeability,def:noise tolerance}) scheme $\Pi_\delta$ (see \cref{alg:noise_tolerant Conjugate Tmac,prp:oneRtofb}) based on conjugate coding states. \end{restatable} The formal proof is given in \cref{sec:main_results}, on \cpageref{pf:thm:main_result}.
+Assuming post-quantum one-way functions exist, for every constant $\delta < 1-\alpha$, there exists an \\$\UnfDef^{\tokengen,\Vrfy,\widetilde{\Sign}}$ $\tolerant{\delta}$ $\Tmac$ (see \cref{def:Unforgeability,def:noise tolerance}) scheme $\Pi_\delta$ (see \cref{alg:noise_tolerant Conjugate Tmac,prp:oneRtofb}) based on conjugate coding states. \end{restatable} The formal proof is given in \cref{sec:main_results}, on \cpageref{pf:thm:main_result}.

 A previous construction for $\Tmac$~\cite{BS16a} achieves the same security under the same assumption.\footnote{\cite{BS16a} actually assumes the slightly stronger assumption of collision resistant hash functions.
-However using a universal one-way hash function (\Woof) instead would achieve the same result, as shown in \cref{sec:Security proof for full blown}.} However, the construction is not known to be noise-tolerant, and it also requires entangled states as the tokens.
+However using a universal one-way hash function (\Woof) instead, which is equivalent to one-way functions, would achieve the same result, as shown in \cref{sec:Security proof for full blown}.} However, the construction is not known to be noise-tolerant, and it also requires entangled states as the tokens.